• Skip to main content

 Spiralizer options:

-• Handheld: OXO Good Grips Handheld Spiralizer (the one we use)
+• Handheld: OXO Good Grips Handheld Spiralizer (the one I use)

 • Hand crank: Spiralizer Vegetable Slicer (4-in-1 Rotating Blades) Heavy Duty Veggie Spiralizer